hauzer/scrobbler/README.rst

 - *list-users* - List known users and their corresponding session keys.

-- *user-remove* - Remove a user from the list of known users.
+- *remove-user* - Remove a user from the list of known users.

     - user
         The user to remove.